utpalpaul108/review-scrapper-aws/README.md

 ## Overview

-This repository contains a set of tools and scripts for web scraping e-commerce product reviews.
-The goal is to gather valuable insights and data from customer reviews on various online platforms.
+The Web Scraping E-Commerce Product Reviews project aims to gather and analyze customer feedback and reviews from various e-commerce websites.
+This project involves leveraging web scraping techniques to extract relevant data from product pages, including customer reviews, ratings, product specifications, and other pertinent information.
+Ultimately empowering businesses to make data-driven decisions and enhance the overall customer experience.

 ## Features